Harunx9/sfm/README.md

 - `enter` - select modal option

 ## Configuration File
-Configuration file should be named `sfm.toml` and shoudl be placed in `~/` or `~/.config` directories.
+Configuration file should be named `sfm.toml` and should be placed in `~/` or `~/.config` directories.
 * ### [core] section
     - tick_rate - update loop interval (default 240)
     - use_icons - turn on/off icons.
-Icons requre NerdFonts to be intsalled (default false)
+Icons require NerdFonts to be installed (default false)

 * ### [color_scheme] section
     * Color names:
-        -  foregorund
+        -  foreground
         - background
         - normal_black
         - normal_red